fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 2. Test wake word detection multiple times to ensure it doesn't get stuck

+3. Say the wake word and wait for the awake sound to finish before speaking your command
+   - The satellite will NOT process audio during the awake sound
+   - Your voice command will only be processed after the awake sound completes

-3. Verify that voice commands are correctly recognized after the awake sound plays
+4. Verify that voice commands are correctly recognized without hearing the awake sound in the STT

-4. Check that the listening indicator turns off promptly after speaking
+5. Check that the listening indicator turns off promptly after speaking

+6. Confirm you can trigger the wake word multiple times in succession

 ## Troubleshooting